- Start date: 1 January 2016

 - Partners and collaborators: Lilongwe University of Agriculture and Natural Resources, Copperbelt University; Dr David Mkawmbisi (Faculty of Natural Resources Management at LUANAR), Professor Chinwe Ifejika Speranza (University of Bern), Dr Felix Kalaba (Copperbelt University), Dr Christian Thierfelder, Amos Ngwira, Ivy Ligowe, Austin Tibu, Peter Steward, Eleanor Jew, Ben Wood, Edna Chinseu

-- Co-investigators: Professor Andy Dougill, Professor Lindsay C. Stringer, Dr Stephen Whitfield
+- Co-investigators: Professor Andy Dougill, Professor Lindsay C. Stringer, Prof Stephen Whitfield

 Conservation agriculture is a farm land management strategy that focuses on the preservation of soil moisture and prevention of soil erosion through reduced tillage, permanent organic soil cover, and the use of crop rotation or intercropping.

 Conservation agriculture is widely promoted as a Climate Smart Agriculture (CSA) which pursues development, climate mitigation and adaptation goals simultaneously.
 As such, our CA research directly contribute to the wider theme of Climate Compatible Development (CCD).